-Several similar Eurasian horse chestnuts (also from the genus Aesculus) are regarded as decorative plants for their beautiful candelabra-like flower bunches.
-The seeds and the young leaves are both toxic.
+Several similar Eurasian Horse Chestnuts (also from the genus Aesculus) are regarded as decorative plants for their beautiful candelabra-like flower bunches.
+However, the seeds and the young leaves are both toxic.

 In this article, we will explain in detail what are the things you can do with buckeyes.

 - What Are The Things You Can Do With Buckeyes?

 - Buckeye Facts You May Not Be Aware Of